-Watch: Establishing a good latch soon after birth
+Watch: Establishing a good position and latch soon after birth

 So now you’re back home, and it’s just you and your sweet baby.
 Within the first three to five days after your baby is born and most likely when you are back home, something very important will happen in relation to breastfeeding: your milk will “come in”.

 What this means is that your colostrum makes way for regular breastmilk.
 You’ll know your milk has come in by your full, firm breasts and your baby’s deep swallows as she suckles.
 You might even see drops of white milk on your nipples or around baby’s mouth.

 Mums, one thing to watch out for when your regular breastmilk supply is established, is breast engorgement.

-If your baby does not empty each breast while nursing, then that may lead to breast engorgement where your breast become very full, heavy and tender.
+If your baby does not empty each breast while nursing, then that may lead to breast engorgement where your breast becomes very full, heavy and tender.

 And if this is not addressed by the baby emptying your breasts, then you could develop other painful issues such as blocked milk ducts and mastitis (an infection of the milk ducts).

 You’ll also notice that your baby’s poo takes on a yellow hue with a mustardy, grainy texture — typical for a breastfeeding newborn.

-These theAsianparent articles will give you detailed insight to breastfeeding topics relevant to the first few days after birth:
+These theAsianparent articles will give you a detailed insight into breastfeeding topics relevant to the first few days after birth: